PoisotLab/SimpleSDMLayers.jl/docs/src/index.md

 does *not* implement SDMs, but is instead intended as a library usable for this purpose.
 Nevertheless, the documentation contains a few example of building models, and integrating this package with the GBIF API.

+The documentations is split in three sections.
+The **manual** is a fairly exhaustive documentation of the functions, methods, types, and interfaces, and it is a good idea to skim it first, and come back for a focused reading when you have a specific use-case in mind.
+The **general examples** section is a collection of mostly disconnected workflows, intended to show how `SimpleSDMLayers` interacts with other packages.
+It should give you a better understanding of you can actually use the package.
+Finally, the **SDM case studies** are a more linear series of vignettes, covering occurrence data, variable selection, bulding a presence-only model, generating pseudo-absences, and using a machine learning approach to do range forecasting under climate change.
+This last section can be used as a template to develop new analyses, and will use almost all the features in the package.